awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opscm-create.md

 1. On the **Set name, region, and type** page, specify a name for your server\.
 Chef server names can be a maximum of 40 characters, and can contain only alphanumeric characters and dashes\.
 Select a supported region, and then choose an instance type that supports the number of nodes that you want to manage\.
 You can change the instance type after your server has been created, if needed\.
 For this walkthrough, we are creating an **m5\.large** instance type in the US West \(Oregon\) Region\.
 Choose **Next**\.
 ![\[Set name, region, and type page\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/opscm_setname.png)

-1. On the **Select an SSH key** page, leave the default selection in the **SSH key** drop\-down list, unless you want to specify a key pair name\.
+1. On the **Configure server** page, leave the default selection in the **SSH key** drop\-down list, unless you want to specify a key pair name\.
+![\[Select an SSH key page\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/opscm_keypair.png)

+1. For **Specify server endpoint**, leave the default, **Use an automatically\-generated endpoint** and then choose **Next**, unless you want your server on a custom domain of your own\.
+To configure a custom domain, go on to the next step\.
+![\[Specify a server endpoint section\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/opscm_use_auto_endpoint.png)

+1. To use a custom domain, for **Specify server endpoint**, choose **Use a custom domain** from the drop\-down list\.
+![\[Use a custom domain\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/opscm_use_custom_domain.png)

+   1. For **Fully qualified domain name \(FQDN\)**, specify an FQDN\.
+You must own the domain name that you want to use\.

+   1. For **SSL certificate**, paste in the entire PEM\-formatted certificate, beginning with `–––--BEGIN CERTIFICATE-----` and ending with `–––--END CERTIFICATE-----`\.
+The SSL certificate subject must match the FQDN you entered in the preceding step\.

+   1. For **SSL private key**, paste in the entire RSA private key, beginning with `–––--BEGIN RSA PRIVATE KEY-----` and ending with `–––--END RSA PRIVATE KEY-----`\.
+The SSL private key must match the public key in the SSL certificate that you entered in the preceding step\.
 Choose **Next**\.
-![\[Select an SSH key page\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/opscm_keypair.png)

 1. On the **Configure Advanced Settings** page, in the **Network and Security** area, choose a VPC, subnet, and one or more security groups\.
+The following are requirements for your VPC:
+   + The VPC must have at least one public subnet\.
+   + DNS resolution must be enabled\.
+   + **Auto\-assign public IP** must be enabled on public subnets\.

    AWS OpsWorks can generate a security group, service role, and instance profile for you, if you do not already have ones that you want to use\.
 Your server can be a member of multiple security groups\.
 You cannot change network and security settings for the Chef server after you have left this page\.
 ![\[Network and security\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/opscm_networksec.png)

 1. In the **System maintenance** section, set the day and hour that you want system maintenance to begin\.
 Because you should expect the server to be offline during system maintenance, choose a time of low server demand within regular office hours\.
 Connected nodes enter a `pending-server` state until maintenance is complete\.